-- 8059. (a) "Power of attorney" means a written instrument, however denominated, that is executed by a natural person having the capacity to contract and that grants powers to an attorney-in-fact. - (b) A power of attorney may be durable or nondurable, may grant powers with regard to property or health care or personal care, or any or all of these matters, and may be executed on a statutory or other form that satisfies the requirements of this part. - [(c) If a durable power of attorney gives an attorney-in-fact the power to exercise voting rights, a proxy given by the attorney-in-fact to another person to exercise the voting rights is subject to all the provisions of law applicable to that proxy and the proxy is not a power of attorney subject to this part.]
+- 8059. (a) "Power of attorney" means a written instrument, however denominated, that is executed by a natural person having the capacity to contract and that grants powers to an attorney-in-fact. - (b) A power of attorney may be durable or nondurable, may grant powers with regard to property or health care or personal care, or any or all of these matters. - [(c) If a durable power of attorney gives an attorney-in-fact the power to exercise voting rights, a proxy given by the attorney-in-fact to another person to exercise the voting rights is subject to all the provisions of law applicable to that proxy and the proxy is not a power of attorney subject to this part.]